Grand Canyon Power House: Description

 The building is built into a slope, further reducing its scale.
 Its main mass is a tall main floor set over a low raised basement, all enclosed in random rubble limestone in a rough texture with deeply raked joints.
 Above this masonry mass is an upper story of painted concrete, set off by the false balcony with its high railing on three sides and part of the fourth.
 The upper story's steel industrial sash windows are framed with wood trim.
 The gable roof has a shallow slope with broad and heavy eaves.
 A west extension is detailed in a similar manner, and was apparently built just after the main building to accommodate a refrigeration plant.
 It retains some of its cork insulation on the inside.
 The interior is divided down the middle, following the roof ridgeline with an industrial steel and glass curtain wall.
 The roof is supported by steel trusses supporting wood decking.
-The original Fairebanks-Morse diesel generators are still in place, surrounded by access catwalks.
+The original Fairbanks-Morse diesel generators are still in place, surrounded by access catwalks.
 A bridge crane used to service the generators remains intact.

 The interior has been infilled with a freestanding multilevel structure to accommodate storage and office functions.
 The new structure is independent of the building's historical fabric and can be removed without harm to the original structure.